ErwinJr2/ErwinJr2/docs/manual/physics_quantum.rst

 We solve the 1D Schrodinger's equation numerically.
-Our method combines the Newton's method that searches for eigenvalues :math:`E` and the Numerov's method that solves for the corresponding eigenfunction :math:`\psi(x)` given any specific :math:`E`.
+Our method combines the Newton's method that searches for eigenvalues :math:`E` and the RK4 method that solves for the corresponding eigenfunction :math:`\psi(x)` given any specific :math:`E`.

 Shooting Algorithm for Eigen-problem